 Customizing the Configuration (config.txt)

-config.txt file is loaded after the main system has been configured and before it is booted and allows to modify shell variables.
+config.txt file can be used to modify shell variables.
+It is loaded after the main system has been configured and before it is booted.

 Starting additional applications